SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/WorkflowLock.md

 ## The `WorkflowLock` Node

-The `WorkflowLock` node is a powerful control mechanism used to prevent race conditions during long-running, asynchronous operations.
+The `WorkflowLock` node is a control mechanism used to prevent race conditions during long-running, asynchronous operations.
 Its primary purpose is to create a temporary, exclusive lock that halts subsequent workflow executions at a specific point, ensuring that a resource-intensive task isn't triggered multiple times concurrently.